bertiniteam/b2/python/docs/source/intro.rst

 The definitive resource for Bertini 1 is the book :cite:`bertinibook`.
 While the way we interact with Bertini changes from version 1 to version 2, particularly when using PyBertini, the algorithms remain fundamentally the same.
 So do most of the ways to change settings for the path trackers, etc.  We believe that embracing the flexibility of Python3 with PyBertini allows for much greater flexibility.
 It also will relieve the user from the burden of input and output file writing and parsing.
 Instead, computed results are returned directly to the user.

-Consider checking out the :ref:`tutorials`.
+Consider checking out the :ref:`🔦 Tutorials`.

 ⛲️ Source code